Lastaapps/rangeforce-owasp-hints/README.md

 - The answer is ARP spoofing.
 Set you ip address and use `aprspoof` command.
 - Run your own https file server (search on web).

+## 9: Security Logging and Monitoring Failures
+### Sensitive Information in Log File
+- See blue button page.
+- This is really trivial path traversal.

+### Log Forging
+- You can guess the first part.
+- Use `host=server` to view all the relevant logs.
+- Copy one result from Spunk and edit it little.

+### Sensitive Information in Log File
+- ../../../../../
+- Use gobuster in the dir or fuzz mode.
+- The file extension is `.log`.